Sexual Harassment Reports and Investigations

 Step 3.
 Conflict of Interest Determination

 Generally, the agency’s Sexual Harassment Officer (SHO) will investigate reports of sexual harassment.
 Smaller agencies are authorized to enter into cooperative agreements with other agencies if their staffing level does not allow for the appointment of a dedicated SHO.
-In these cases, the SHO investigating the report may be an employee from another agency.
-In the event of a conflict of interest, or of a claim of bias that could reasonably be raised against the impartiality of the assigned SHO, the assigned SHO should immediately notify the agency General Counsel to assist with identifying another SHO to conduct the investigation.
+In these cases, the SHO investigating the report may be a SHO from another agency.
+In the event of a conflict of interest, or of a claim of bias that could reasonably be raised against the assigned SHO, the assigned SHO should immediately notify the agency General Counsel to assist with identifying another SHO to conduct the investigation.

-If another SHO is assigned to conduct the investigation, the original SHO should notify the complainant in writing of this change.
+If another SHO is assigned to conduct the investigation, the original SHO or another appropriate party (agency General Counsel, etc.) should notify the complainant in writing of this change.
 The written notification should identify the new SHO as the formal contact for the investigation and as the individual who is conducting the investigation on behalf of the agency.
 The written notification is also useful for communicating to involved parties that an investigation is underway.

 Step 4.
 Plan the Investigation

 Before investigating, the SHO must plan how the investigation will be carried out.
-To do this, DCHR recommends completing the attached Investigation Plan (See Attachments 3 and 4).
+To do this, DCHR recommends completing the attached Investigation Plan (See Attachment 2: Investigation Plan Template) and utilizing the agency General Counsel for feedback and suggestions.
 To complete the plan, the SHO will need to rely on the complaint of the complainant or third-party witness reports of the potential harassment.
+The SHO can also use available documents, such as organization charts to determine some baseline information, such as the names of the relevant parties as well as their job title and work relationship.

-The SHO must meet with the individual reporting the sexual harassment allegation.
-The individual may be an alleged victim, third-party witness or an individual to whom the allegation was reported.
+If the complaint was not submitted in writing or the written complaint is insufficient, the SHO may need to meet with the individual reporting the sexual harassment allegation to get a clear sense of the circumstances and issues being raised.
+The individual may be an alleged victim, third-party witness, or an individual to whom the allegation was reported.
 It is important to clarify the exact allegation from the individual making the report to the SHO.
-If they are not a witness to the allegation, the SHO should also make efforts to clarify the allegation from the original source of the complaint, which might be the alleged victim.
-These preliminary meetings are only for understanding the actual allegation.
+If they are not a witness to the allegation, the SHO may also make efforts to clarify the allegation from the original source of the complaint, which might be the alleged victim.
+These preliminary meetings are only for understanding the actual allegation so as to plan the investigation accordingly.
 More thorough interviews of these individuals should occur as the investigation progresses.

 Understand the Complaint First

 Before drafting the investigation plan, the SHO must have some understanding of the complaint and allegations.
-Initially, the SHO should verify the allegations with the individual originally reporting the situation, and then brainstorm and try to answer the following types of questions:
+Initially, the SHO should verify the allegations with the individual originally reporting the situation, and then brainstorm and try to answer the following types of questions using known information before conducting a formal interview:

 • Who complained?
 Are there multiple complainants?